 Following the incredibly successful Space Edition, Big City Beats and World Club Dome have already announced their return to Frankfurt next summer; as well as a number of other events.
 The next event to take place will be the World Club Dome Cruise Edition; where thousands of clubbers will sail their way to the party island of Ibiza from August 12-16.
 Following the festival season, the winter edition of World Club Dome will return at a later date, taking place from January 10-12, 2020.
 Finally, World Club Dome will return to Frankfurt next July 5-7.

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay near Frankfurt, Germany using the map below!